Vilbot-org/Vilbot-org.github.io/src/content/pages/terms-of-service.md

 ---
-layout: "../layouts/Layout.astro"
-title: "Terms of Service - Vilbot"
+title: Terms of Service - Vilbot
-description: "Terms of Service to use Vilbot"
+description: Terms of Service to use Vilbot
 ---

 # Terms of Service